 Ecommerce is definitely complicated, but it’s getting easier to do ecommerce with WordPress.
 In fact, many WordPress developers now specialize in e-commerce.

-12. Build Membership Sites, Too
+12. With WordPress, You Can Build Membership Sites, Too

 Membership sites are growing in popularity as a way to charge for content but also develop a community around that content.
 So instead of a paywall, it’s more like a club.